mjg123/mjg123.github.io/_posts/2017-10-10-FnProject-Flow-101.md

 Where all the *this* and *that* are FaaS functions.

-Lets see what a super-simple Flow function looks like:
+A simple Flow function looks like this:

 ```java